test388/nycicarusdev/index.md

 <div class="tile">
   <h2 class="post-title">Reclaiming History</h2>
-  <p class="post-excerpt">What do Martin Luther King, Nina Simone, Issac Newton, Pablo Picasso, Sigmund Freud have in common?
-They are all one of us.
-We claim the history of brilliance in madness as our own.</p>
+  <p class="post-excerpt">What do Martin Luther King, Nina Simone, Issac Newton, Virgina Woolf, Pablo Picasso, Sigmund Freud, and Abraham Lincoln have in common?
+The history of brilliance in madness is our history.</p>
 </div><!-- /.tile -->

 <div class="tile">
   <h2 class="post-title">Reappropriating Language</h2>
   <p class="post-excerpt">We are not a diagnosis or a social affliction.
-We claim the term “madness” because it connects us to our art, our history and each other.</p>
+We embrace the term “madness” because it connects us to our art, our history and each other.</p>
 </div><!-- /.tile -->

 <div class="tile">